anishpdoshi/anishpdoshi.github.io/_pages/about.md

 * I work best in small, well understood codebases, and I encourage teams focusing on difficult problems to fully own their code E2E.
 Fast iteration, local demos, and “building 0-1 projects” are the best.
 * Communication can be fun.
 Late night convos with a friend debugging some dumb problem or brainstorming ideas are always going to feel more
 * Structure comes at a cost.
 There’s always a tradeoff to introducing a new process, new document to fill out, new beurarcracy in place.
 Please be mindful of that.
 * I am deeply motivated by my interests in technology as well as recognition from people who share similar mindset.
-I am generally at my best when I am doing work I believe in and feel passionate about.
+I am generally at my best when I am doing work I believe in and feel passionate about. -->

 ## What I am currently interested in
 * Program synthesis, recommendation
 * Language modeling & NLP
-* Blending cool ideas in ML with beautiful products for humans.
+* Turning ideas in machine learning into human-compatible products
 * “Robust” AI in any form - making the outputs of LLMs more secure, controllable, and verifiable without compromising on their quality.

 ## Some work I am proud of
+* Here is a sample of things I have written that I take pride in.
+They reflect late nights grinding out research projects with grad school classmates, projects I built out for company hackathons that turned into full features, or just solo projects I thought were cool.

-* I’ve jumped around a bit in my career so far, so work artifacts have varied and are sometimes behind NDAs :) But I am proud of the following things I’ve written.
-These aren’t always.
-But they reflect those late nights grinding out in OverLeaf, hacking on something with a few friends, or.
-You can get similar insights from my CV - but pdf/normative language constraints make it .
+* This is a small selection as work artifacts are varied and mostly behind NDAs :) You can get similar insights from my [CV](/cv).

-* Pattern profiler - a visual
+* Pattern profiler - a interactive visual representation of the strings in a column.
-* Genetic algorithm for pokemon - the code might need to be updated a bit
-* 4 patents
 * A controllable syntax guided synthesis algorithm [with Pei-Wei Chen]
 * SQL synthesis algorithm
 * A neural autoencoder
 * PBE [thank you @rishabh singh]
+* Patents work
 * This paper I was a coauthor on with my sister @anjali.
 She’s a
 * This Pong app I wrote in High School for AP CS.
 Look at the dancing graphics!
 Also, vector movements are surprisingly tricky - here’s my senior year report on the subject.

 ## What I do for fun
-* Learning piano again
+* Learning piano again, some classical songs
-* Boxing classes
+* Boxing
 * Hiking
-* Play chess.
-I’m OTB ~1100 but hoping to get better
+* Play chess online
 * Sleep.
 Sleep is fun.